88-degrees/Book-of-Changes/appendix02s1.md

 279:IX The suitability of the symbolism here is made all to turn on the wind.
 'Wind,' says Kû, 'is simply the air, without solid substance; it can restrain, but not for long.'
 The wind moves in the sky for a time, and then ceases.
 The process of thought from the symbol to the lesson is not easily traced.
 Is it meant to say that virtue manifesting itself outwardly--in the carriage and speech--is, however good, but a small matter, admirable in an officer, or even a feudal lord, but that we look for more in a king, the Head of a nation?

-Khăng-žze calls attention to the addition to the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou)'s explanation in the notice on line 2, that 'it is in the central place,' adding that this explains how the subject of the line restrains himself, and does not go beyond what is due from him.
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) calls attention to the addition to the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou)'s explanation in the notice on line 2, that 'it is in the central place,' adding that this explains how the subject of the line restrains himself, and does not go beyond what is due from him.

 Only half of the symbolism in the Text of line 3 is taken up here.
 Line 1, it is said, is far from line 4, the mauvais sujet of the hexagram, and little affected by it; line 2 is nearer, but, being in the centre, suffers little; line 3 is close on it, and, not being in the centre, comes under its evil influence; while line 6 gives no help.